Tenvina Pickleball Paddle Review: 4 Things You Need to Know

 4. What I Decided To Purchase

 When I was researching the Tenvina pickleball paddle, I was comparing the paddle to the YVMOVE T700 carbon fiber pickleball paddle that also boasts a 4.9 based on over 500 reviews.
-I wrote this review about my YVmove paddle experience.

-Here’s what the paddle looks like, showing my recent purchase order:
+Here’s what the paddle looks like:

 Before I purchased the paddle, I checked the USAPA approved list, and guess what?